wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==
-= WIP =
-- Active login limit issue fixed for password reset event.

-= 4.5.8.t1 WIP =
+= WIP 4.5.8.t1  =
 - Added a new utility function 'get_all_protected_post_ids_list_from_db' to retrieve all the protected post IDs from the database.
 - Added a new filter hook 'swpm_override_protected_post_exclusion_from_search'.
 - Updated the French language translation file.
+- Active login limit feature conflict issue fixed for password reset event.

 = 4.5.7 =
 - Enhanced the efficiency of the 'pre_get_posts' filter hook handling function to address issues encountered on some sites during page saving and publishing.